 Chrysanthemums in the garden.....

 Thank you for your visits, comments and Favs.
 All very much appreciated.
-Best viewed on black if you have the time. sooc
+Best viewed on black if you have the time. sooc. in camera multi exposure

 13th November 2023